panatrator69/shortener/README.md

 - Reconsider using the primary id to encode the shortened link.
   - If there is a deletion of a row in the DB, then you'll have a shortened link that can never be reclaimed for use.
   - If a row is moved, then the primary id and the shortened link won't match up.
-- Make sure to prefix the hostname to the shortened link.